 Arguments heard

 Clements, on behalf of the plaintiffs, focused his argument on the state’s definition of “public transit.”
-This, he claims, does not include things like sidewalks and signals — cornerstones of the city’s plan.
+This, he claimed, did not include things like sidewalks and signals — cornerstones of the city’s plan.

 “They’re trying to turn a mass transit system, the definition of a public transit system, into anything that may be connected to or resolved in arriving at a transportation facility or a bus stop,” Clements said.
 “Unfortunately, that’s not supported by the plain language of the statute.”